indratanusaha/indratanusaha.github.io/_posts/2025-11-01-my-blog-post.md

-# The heart-wrenching case against Capitalism: Part 1 - The Cries of the Wounded Earth
+# The heart-wrenching case against Capitalism: Part 1 - The Cries of a Wounded Earth

 “Man is a rope stretched between the animal and the Overman.”
 (Friedrich Nietzsche, Thus Spoke Zarathustra)